COARSE AND DENSE WAVELENGTH DIVISION MULTIPLEXING

 Should you use CWDM or DWDM?

-As discussed earlier, CWDM connectivity is limited to 70km, while DWDM can transmit up to 80km.
+As discussed, CWDM connectivity is limited to 70km, while DWDM can transmit up to 80km.
 But perhaps even more importantly, DWDM can be amplified for longer distances.
 Since all DWDM channels tend to predominantly sit in the “flattened-out” 1550nm range of the fiber, they lend themselves better to being amplified.

-DWDM CWDM
+CWDM vs DWDM DWDM CWDM

-1000km+ amplified Not applicable
+Distance, amplified 1000km+ Not applicable

-Channels 88 (Using interleaver) 18 (Distances limited in the water peak)
+Channels 88 (using interleaver) 18 (distances limited in the water peak)

 Spacing 0.8nm 20nm

-Protocols All including 100G and beyond: 1/10/40/100GE and 8/16/32GFC Up to 10GE and 8GFC
+Protocols All including 100G and beyond: 1/10/40/100GE and 8/16/32GFC Up to 10GE and 8GFC (40G using 4x10G CWDM)

 If a CWDM solution is already in place and the system still holds capacity for further growth, then CWDM should be considered.
 If the capacity is getting full, then there are two options: to start again with a DWDM system with a higher capacity or to overlay a “hybrid DWDM” network over the top of channels 1530 and 1550nm, which creates an additional 26 new channels over the existing CWDM network.